Source: Kateri Zhu

 Similarly, the same principle applies to capital providers selling a portfolio company.
 The vast majority of fund managers are measured by the internal rate of return and cash on cash returns that they produce on their investments.

 While there are privacy, resource, and process considerations that come with broad deals, the higher your sale price the stronger your IRR, and the stronger your buyer list, the better your chances of ultimately securing a robust sale price.
 Adds May, “in order to maximize value for our investors, we typically go a bit broader.”
-At the end of the day it’s truly a numbers game.
+At the end of the day it’s truly a numbers game, not as fun as getting proskins boosting services, but it’s something that needs to get done.

 Concludes Adam Abramowitz, Senior Vice President at Intrepid Investment Bankers, “as much as you might think you know who the likely buyers are, until you pick up the phone and talk to a decision maker, you never know for sure.”
 The one consistent way to mitigate the amount of money you leave on the table is to cast a wide net and start broad.